 (b) except in the case of the prescribed area described in regulation 3(c), he has obtained the prior written approval of the Director.

+Penalty: a fine of $2 000.

-(2) An inspector who finds an acid stored in contravention of subregulation (1) shall forthwith —
+(2) An authorised person who finds an ester of an acid stored in contravention of subregulation (1) must —

-(a) seize and remove the acid from the prescribed area concerned; or
+(a) seize and remove the ester from the prescribed area concerned; or

-(b) direct the owner or occupier of the land on which the acid is stored, or his agent, to remove the acid from the prescribed area concerned forthwith,
+(b) direct the owner or occupier of the land on which the ester is stored, or an agent of that person, to remove the ester from the prescribed area within a time specified in the direction.

-and a person who is given a direction under paragraph (b) shall comply with it.
+(3A) A person who is given a direction under subregulation (2)(b) must comply with the direction.

+Penalty: a fine of $2 000.

-(3) Before exercising the powers under subregulation (2), an inspector shall —
+(3) Before exercising the powers under subregulation (2), an authorised person shall —

 (a) take 2 samples of the acid and identify each with a mark; and